-The term “motivational intensity” indicates whether individuals prefers receiving external recognition or motivation to inside of themselves.
-However, your salesteam members' personalities will not affect the availability of an incentive programme with both monetary and non-monetary methods to push them forwards and strive for excellence.
+The term “motivational intensity” indicates whether individuals prefer receiving external recognition or motivation inside of themselves.
+However, your sales team members' personalities will not affect the availability of an incentive programme with both monetary and non-monetary methods to push them forwards and strive for excellence.

 Up till now, you have recruited right, created a bond within your team and motivated your salespeople to keep on doing well.
 So, what’s next?
 You cannot just leave your team alone to do anything or go anywhere.
 Not caring about their development in their sales positions leads to many negative consequences that sales managers do not want to encounter.
 We will discuss the importance of developing salespeople in the next, and last, part of this blog series about Building, Retaining and Developing Your Sales Force.

-If you find the blog informative, please subscribe to TRG’s Blog in order to get notification on new updates.
+If you find the blog informative, please subscribe to TRG’s Blog in order to get notifications on new updates.